Patient Education · April 2026

 The Long-Term Economics

-Lower blepharoplasty is performed once and is quoted after consultation based on anatomy, technique, facility time, sedation, and whether additional support or skin treatment is needed.
-For patients with structural fat herniation, surgery is not just more effective; it is often less expensive over a ten-year horizon than repeated filler.
+Lower blepharoplasty at EyeFACE, performed once, produces a result that lasts 10–15+ years.
+For patients with structural fat herniation, surgery is not just more effective — it is often less expensive over a ten-year horizon than repeated filler sessions.

 How to Know Which You Actually Have